Ancient

 West Africa — Centuries of Indigenous Use

 Long before any scientist had named it, the indigenous peoples of West Africa's rainforest belt were incorporating the katemfe plant into daily life.
-Women wrapped foods in the broad, flat leaves of Thaumatococcus daniellii — the leaves impart a sweet coating to anything they touch.
-Children chewed the soft red arils surrounding the seeds for their intensely sweet taste.
-Traditional healers used the fruit to make bitter herbal medicines palatable for patients, particularly children.
-This was not folklore.
-This was practiced knowledge, passed across generations, built on the direct observation that this plant's fruit contains something extraordinary.
-The protein was real.
-The sweetness was real.
+Women wrapped foods in the broad leaves of Thaumatococcus daniellii — the leaves impart a sweet coating to anything they touch.
+Children chewed the soft red arils for their intensely sweet taste.
+Traditional healers used the fruit to make bitter herbal medicines palatable for patients.
 The safety record spans centuries.

 1839